NFDI4Chem/nmrxiv-docs/docs/introduction/file-formats.md

   </tr>
 </table>

-### NMR open formats
+### NMR Open Formats
-Currently, the most widely used open data exchange format for NMR data is JCAMP-DX, but due to the broad scope and complexity of this format, it has become clear that alternative approaches with peer-maintained ontologies, would be beneficial.
-In NFDI4Chem, and in nmrXiv, we will be working on extending the available open NMR format NMReData as a possible alternative.
+Currently, the most widely used **Open** NMR data exchange format is JCAMP-DX, but due to the broad scope and complexity of this format, alternative approaches with peer-maintained ontologies would be beneficial.
+In nmrXiv, within NFDI4Chem, we will be working on extending the available **Open** NMR format NMReData as a candidate alternative.
-Here we provide a list of some available open formats (licensed with open license):
+Here we provide a list of some available **Open** formats (licensed with open license):
 <table>
   <tr>
-    <th>Short name</th>
+    <th>Short Name</th>
     <th>Maintainer</th>
-    <th>File extension</th>
+    <th>File Extension</th>
     <th>Parent Format</th>
     <th>Specification</th>
   </tr>